-Using the hourly forecasts from weather.com, we keep tabs on the temperature in each city along the way, making sure they are within the acceptable range for the animal(s) onboard.Learn More
+Using hourly forecasts from weather.com, we keep tabs on the temperature in each city along the way to make sure they are within the acceptable range for the animal(s) onboard.Learn more

 We are pleased to accept warm-blooded animals and birds for transport if the actual or forecasted temperature in each city along the way is between 45 to 85 degrees Fahrenheit.
 However, 85 degrees Fahrenheit is the maximum limit no matter what.